jcpeeps/RuDASA-2024/markdown/resources/resource/portal/ncd.md

 * [RO2024 Internal Medicine: Clinical Care Tips for 2024.
 Prof Parrish](https://www.youtube.com/watch?v=lTDKRawlpVY)

-* [The BAMSI collaborative with Prof Parrish & Dave Stead’s team from the Eastern Cape (Broken Link)](https://medeval.co.za/wp/) Excellent set of webinars targeting doctors in rural facilities in BCM and Amathole district:
+* [The BAMSI collaborative with Prof Parrish & Dave Stead’s team from the Eastern Cape](https://medeval.co.za/lp-profile/) Excellent set of webinars targeting doctors in rural facilities in BCM and Amathole district:

 * WSU Life in the slow lane: Cardiology through the lens of the ECG with Dr Kevin Pasio
   * [Part 1](https://youtu.be/DCONVqcY4ZY)